 The plan shows that the Abbey church comprised a nave of eight bays to the main Tower, 116 feet long by 58 feet wide, the Tower base 41 feet square and from the Tower to the apsidal choir of four bays 74 feet long.
 The overall length of the Abbey was 230ft long by 140ft wide at the transepts.

 In 1967 a plan was published by Philip Dickinson which used the surviving documented information regarding the construction dates of various buildings at Ramsey, to produce a ‘model’ of what the layout may have looked like, you can see he has used a square ended model, not an apsidal end.

 This I’m not sure about, if Crowland and Thorney were Apsidal then I think there is every possibility that Ramsey would have followed the trend, being very close in proximity to the other two Abbeys.
 In addition he and earlier scholars had concluded that one of the few surviving pieces of medieval buildings from the monastery may well be the remains of a Lady Chapel that therefore should have been located on the north side of the church’s east end.
 From this he then constructed a general model for the location of the church and cloister shown here.

-The conclusion that the medieval remains in the basement of the Abbey School is not thought to be altogether correct at this moment in time, further investigation I'm sure is needed.
+The conclusion that the medieval building remains in the basement of the Abbey School, is the Lady Chapel, is not thought to be altogether correct at this moment in time, further investigation is needed.